Lifeguard

 Be honest – did you become a lifeguard to score with chicks?
 And if so, did it work?

-Asked by bambambam almost 10 years ago
+Asked by bambambam over 10 years ago

 Personally, no, I did not become a lifeguard to pick up chicks.
 I became one out of living by the water and enjoying aquatics related activities.
 On the other hand, I do know some who did, and long story shortyes, it does work.